inspire-eu-validation/metadata/common/root-element.md

 **Test method**

-* The metadata for an INSPIRE data set, data set or service should be encoded using the [root element](#rootElement) MD_Metadata.
+* The metadata for an INSPIRE data set, data set series or service should be encoded using the [root element](#rootElement) MD_Metadata.

 **Reference(s)**